plan-d-io/P1-dongle/README.md

 ### 1. Opening the P1-port on your digital meter.
 The P1-port is not enabled by default.
 You might have to unlock it on your DSO's portal.
 It might take some time for the activation of the P1-port to take effect.

-> We only document the procedure for Flemish digital meters, please check with your DSO for their specific procedure
+> We only document the procedure for Flemish digital meters, please check with your DSO for their specific procedure.

 #### Fluvius (Flanders, BE)
 1. Login to your Fluvius portal via mijn.fluvius.be.